magician11/react-starting-point/README.md

 ## To develop in a hot reloading environment..

-- Install the packages by typing `npm install`
+- Install the packages by typing `yarn`
-- To run the local server, then type `npm run dev`
+- To run the local server, then type `yarn dev`
 - and then to view your app running, goto [http://localhost:8080](http://localhost:8080)

 ## To build your project for deployment..

-Type `npm run build`
+Type `yarn build`

 You'll find your files in a `dist` directory.